SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-19-android-native-development-kit-cookbook-a-review.markdown

 ![src=]()

-Here is a brief run through what all the chapters are and what to expect from them.&nbsp;&nbsp; The book is laid out like a traditional cookbook focusing on each specific component and laying it out bare.
+Here is a brief run through what all the chapters are and what to expect from them.
+The book is laid out like a traditional cookbook focusing on each specific component and laying it out bare.

 ### Chapter 1 “Hello NDK”